geomediadesign/dreamproject/README.md

 What are the connecting dots with the current study programmes?
 What facilities should be offered for these themes?

 ## assignment 6
-**Question: Each level of the building has its own theme:Earth, Water, People & living environment, Food & air How can the themes people and living environment and food & air be communicated?**
+**Question: How can the themes people & living environment and food & air be communicated at two levels of the building?**

+### 6.
 members:

 * Inga,